Fazil (director): Film career

-With numerous Malayalam films, as well as several Tamil films and one Telugu film, Fazil has won the most State awards.
+With numerous Malayalam films, as well as several Tamil films and one Telugu film, Fazil has won the most number of State awards for the best film with popular appeal and aesthetic value.

 Personal life

 Fazil has two sons, Fahadh Faasil and Farhaan Faasil, and two daughters.
 Fahadh and Farhaan are both actors working primarily in the Malayalam film industry.
+Fahadh is married to actress Nazriya Nazim.